What You Should See In George Town, Penang - Travelswithsun

 View Of Norm Micro Roastery Cafe From The Entrance

-There are many cafes to choose from in George Town alone!
+There are many cafes to choose from just in the heritage zone alone!
 Most serve a mixed menu consisting of Western and Asian cuisine.
+Some specialize in coffee while others focus on cakes and desserts!

 11. Have A Bird’s Eye View Of Penang From KOMTAR